-We have introduced a new dataset, \appen, which uses crowd-sourcing for image collection, a significant departure from the popular computer vision dataset collection paradigm of web-scraping for image collection.
-Using crowd-sourcing for image collection allows us to ensure that our dataset does not contain personally identifiable information, that we own the rights to the images, that the image creators were compensated for their work, and we are able to control for geographic diversity and object distribution in the dataset.
-In addition, we showed that this collection method results in significantly different images and image features than standard web-scraped dataset, even when controlling for the types of objects.
-We also show that even small amounts of geodiverse data are useful for evaluating and highlighting shortcomings in common models (e.g. CLIP) and can improve performance when added to the training dataset.
-The \appen dataset shows that crowd-sourcing is a viable image collection technique for creating diverse and responsible image datasets.
-Our work also suggests avenues for scaling crowd-sourcing through the use of targeting, i.e. focusing on collecting the most valuable images for improving model training.
+We introduced a new dataset \appen which uses crowd-sourcing for image collection, a significant departure from the popular computer vision dataset collection paradigm of web-scraping for image collection.
+Through this collection method, we ensured that this dataset does not contain personally identifiable information, we own the rights to the images, the image creators were compensated for their work, and were able to control for geographic diversity and object distribution in the dataset.
+We show that \appen is a useful dataset for highlighting shortcomings in common models (e.g., CLIP) and can improve performance when added to the training dataset.
+Also, \appen shows that crowd-sourcing is a viable image collection method for creating diverse and responsible datasets.

 \smallsec{Acknowledgements} This material is based upon work partially supported by the National Science Foundation under Grant No. 2145198.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 We also acknowledge support from Meta AI and the Princeton SEAS Howard B. Wentz, Jr. Junior Faculty Award to OR.
 We thank Dhruv Mahajan for his valuable insights during the project development phase.
 We also thank Jihoon Chung, Nicole Meister, Angelina Wang and the Princeton Visual AI Lab for their helpful comments and feedback during the writing process.